Apple Walnut Salad with Balsamic Vinaigrette

 Autumn inspired apple walnut salad that comes together super quickly.
 It’s tossed in a delicious tangy balsamic vinaigrette and you can serve it with just about any of your favorite weeknight dinners!

 I have an easy weeknight salad for you all today!
-This apple walnut salad is the perfect combo of sweet and savory.
+A recipe I’ve been making for years, this apple walnut salad is the perfect combo of sweet and savory.
 Made with crisp fall apples and the most delicious tangy balsamic vinaigrette.

 Bonus…it’s made with a few staple ingredients.
 So you can easily whip it up for a simple weeknight side or bring a bowl to your next holiday gathering.